michal-h21/biblatex-iso690/README.md

 # Biblatex style for ISO 690 standard

-Biblatex is a bibliography and citation tool for LaTeX.
+`biblatex` is a bibliography and citation tool for LaTeX.
 This project provides support for citations in ISO 690 style.
 As the standard is a little bit ambiguous in some details regarding formatting of records, we largely follow requirements of Czech interpretation, as it is required form in many Czech